hgld/howbritish/content/posts/british-history-is-now-at-the-heart-of-the-citizenship-test.md

 layout = "post"
 subtitle = ""
 thumb_img_path = ""
-title = "British history is now ‘at the heart of the citizenship test"
+title = "British history is now 'at the heart of the citizenship test'"

 +++
 by Henry